MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-aip-scanner-tsg.md

 **Workaround**

-Make sure that you've run the [Set-AIPAuthentication](/powershell/module/azureinformationprotection/set-aipauthentication) PowerShell cmdlet to set your authentication credentials.
+Make sure that you're authenticating using a token.
+When you run the [Set-AIPAuthentication](/powershell/module/azureinformationprotection/set-aipauthentication) command, make sure you use the token parameter on behalf of the scanner user.

 For example: